trybrick/cdn/README.md

 Scenario 1
 ===========
 The regular process of adding new feature.
-- create a branch or fork from master
+- create a branch or fork from gh-pages (aka master)
 - add your feature to the branch
 - create pull-request to merge into gh-pages
 - create pull-request to merge into Staging or Production as necessary